GSA/fpki-guides/_announcements/99_archive.md

 permalink: /announcements/archive/
 ---

 {% include alert-warning.html content="Archived announcements are listed below for historical reference only.
-These announcements are longer being updated or maintained." %}
+These announcements are no longer being updated or maintained." %}

 {% for item in site.announcements-archive %}
   <hr/>